vharntzen/vharntzen.github.io/pubs.md

     <div class="row-fluid">
         <div class="span5">
        This package allows the user to calculate inverse probability of selection weights to correct for ascertainment bias in a specific situation: outcome dependently sampled (family) data ('weighted cohort approach').
 Weights can be included in a Cox proportional hazard model to obtain unbiased estimates of the effect of a (continuous) risk modifier on time-to-event.
-The package is joint work with Mar Rodríguez-Girondo and Marta Fiocco.
-Currently it is available on Github, in future maybe on CRAN.<br/>
+The package is joint work with Mar Rodríguez-Girondo and Marta Fiocco and is available from CRAN: *install.packages("wcox")* in R will install the software.<br/>

         </div>